 Knowing two out of the five Backstreet Boys are ballroom dancers, some fans are wondering how that will impact their choreography in the future.

-AJ McLean says he and Nick Carter will ‘school the guys’ when they go back on tour
+AJ McLean says he and Nick Carter will ‘school’ the Backstreet Boys when they go back on tour

 McLean’s bandmate Carter competed on Dancing With the Stars during season 21.
 Carter came in second place that season, while Bindi Irwin and her partner Derek Hough took home the Mirror Ball.